Mr-Wood-CS/Computing_Science_Scotland/docs/SI/04-Insertation-Sorts.md

  	Line 13 - Finally, The computer, when we find the right place for our current number, we put it there.

-	This loop goes through each item in the list, starting from the second item (i = 1).
-We don’t need to start from the first item because, by itself, it’s already "sorted."

-	__current_number = arr[i]__

-	Here, we store the value of the current item in the list (the one we want to sort into the right place) in a variable called current_number.

-	__j = i - 1__

-	We set j to be the index of the item right before current_number.
-This helps us compare the current_number to the items that are already sorted.

-	__while j >= 0 and arr[j] > current_number:__

-	This line starts a loop.
-It checks if j is still within the list (not less than 0) and if the item at j is bigger than current_number.
-If both are true, we move the item at j one position to the right.
-This loop makes space for current_number to be in the right spot.

-	__arr[j + 1] = arr[j]__

-	Inside the while loop, this line shifts the number at position j one step to the right (to position j + 1), making room for current_number to move into the correct position.

-	__j -= 1__

-	We move j one step to the left to check the next item in the sorted portion of the list.
-This repeats until current_number finds the correct position.

-	__arr[j + 1] = current_number__

-	Once we’ve found the correct spot for current_number, we place it there.

-	__return arr__

-	This line gives back the sorted list after we’ve finished the sorting.